Centre for Information Science

 Based in the Department of Library and Information Science, the Centre for Information Science (CIS) is our vehicle for research and scholarship.
 CIS continues the tradition of information science as an academic discipline, which has been present at City, University of London since the teaching of this subject was established in 1961.

 As the contemporary world faces unprecedented changes in our information and knowledge environment, our research studies the impact of technology, economics, and socio-cultural values on the processes of information communication, so that we can understand how people, organisations and communities can benefit from access to, and understanding of information, to support fair and prosperous societies.

 We study the processes of information communication in the context of different domains, and as influenced by developing technologies.
-Specific interests are: documents and documentation, information literacy, information behaviour; information organisation and retrieval; information history and philosophy; publishing and dissemination, information ethics.
+Specific interests are: documents and documentation, information literacy, information behaviour; information organisation and retrieval; information history and philosophy; scholarly communication, dissemination and publishing; digital ethics.

 Information science is a broad, interdisciplinary field of study, which has relevance to all disciplines, and to any organisation that creates, stores, manages, and uses information.